Aflion Cloudy Shadow vs. Wuque Studio WS Onion

 Overview

 The Aflion Cloudy Shadow and the Wuque Studio WS Onion are both linear mechanical keyboard switches that offer unique characteristics for users to consider.
 The Cloudy Shadow stands out for its bouncy feel and neutral sound signature, providing a balanced typing experience with a 63.5g bottom-out force.
 On the other hand, the WS Onion features a buttery smooth keystroke feel and a crisp, responsive sensation thanks to its polycarbonate top housing and nylon bottom housing.
-While the Cloudy Shadow is categorized as ['Low-pitched', 'Mild', 'Neutral'], the WS Onion falls under ['Neutral', 'Buttery', 'Polished'].
+While the Cloudy Shadow is categorized as low-pitched, mild, and neutral, the WS Onion is described as neutral, buttery, and polished.
 Ultimately, choosing between the two switches will depend on personal preferences and typing style.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+However, let's dive in a bit deeper beyond generalities so you can make the best decision for your needs.

 By the numbers